sath-ya-pri-ya/WhatsUp_Developement/README.md

-# WhatsUp_Developement
+# Selenium_Features
-This repository is to develop a chat application.
+This repository is to develop a reference for selenium features.